Wage & Hour Violation Lawyer

 You Deserve to Be Paid for Your Work

-Before we consider how an attorney can assist you with wages and hour violations, let’s examine what exactly wage and hour violations are.
-According to Federal Law, there is a minimum wage that must be paid to most employees on an hourly basis.
-This amount may vary from one state to another, however, federal law requires that the state pay at least the federal minimum wage.
-Currently, the Federal Minimum wage for employees is $7.
-25 per hour.
+Before we consider how an attorney can assist you with wage and hour violations, let’s examine what exactly wage and hour violations are.
+According to federal law, there is a minimum wage that must be paid to most employees on an hourly basis.
+Federal law requires that employees be paid a minimum hourly wage of is $7.25 per hour.

 Most businesses must pay their employees at least this amount per hour, but there are many exceptions.
 If your employer is not paying you at least this amount, then you may have a case that will require an attorney’s help to ensure that you receive your proper compensation for your work.

-Once you better understand your legal rights you can decide how to proceed.
+Once you better understand your legal rights, you can decide how to proceed.
 An attorney is your best advocate for getting you the money that is due to you.
-If you or a family member have not been paid or if you are not being paid overtime and think you should be, you should not hesitate to contact an attorney before you potentially lose out.
+If you are not being paid overtime and think you should be, you should not hesitate to contact an attorney before you potentially lose out.
 You want to do this as quickly as possible to recover as much of what the employer owes you as possible.
 Remember, there are many different forms of wage and hour violations that you should consider.